GET TO KNOW THE GREATER FLAGSTAFF CHAMBER

 The Greater Flagstaff Chamber of Commerce is an independent, non-profit organization supported by its members through donations, membership dues and fundraising events in order to promote businesses and advocate on their behalf.

-We are not a government agency or part of the City of Flagstaff, though we work closely together.
+We are not a government agency or a part of the City of Flagstaff, though we do collaborate on many initiatives.

 The Chamber was founded in 1891 as the Board of Trade, making it more than 125 years old.
 It formally incorporated as an official Chamber of Commerce in 1949.

-A community problem solver that promotes Flagstaff community and its total economy.
-The Chamber knows that a great climate for businesses and organizations is not automatic and that their interests must be championed.
+We are a community problem solver that promotes Flagstaff community and its economy.
+The Chamber knows that a great climate for businesses and organizations must be carefully curated and that their interests must be championed.

-The vast majority of our members are small businesses employing fewer than 10 people.
+The vast majority of our 1,100 members are small businesses employing less than 10 people.

 The Greater Flagstaff Chamber of Commerce Mission:

 Advancing a strong business climate and vibrant economy by being an advocate for business and a catalyst for community and economic development in the greater Flagstaff region.

 The Greater Flagstaff Chamber is Dedicated to: